3 Fixes to You Are Already Syncing A Personal OneDrive Error

 Step 3: Now, if the OneDrive program doesn’t run automatically, you can go to restart the OneDrive program and confirm if the problem still exists.

-Solution 2: Delete OneDrive cached credential
+Solution 2: Delete OneDrive cached credentials

-Step 1: Type/paste credential manager in the start search and hit Enter on your keyboard.
+Step 1: Type/paste Credential Manager in the Start search and hit Enter on your keyboard.

 Step 2: Click Windows Credentials to expand it, and go to the General Credentials tab.